How to create a freebies resource library on your blog

 This is my new message

 To add your sign up form.
-Head over to your email provider – I use Convertkit.
+Head over to your email provider – I use (and love) Convertkit.
 Create a simple form… grab the shortcode and enter the shortcode into your message.

 Your password protected page will now look something like this.